Conversion Rate Optimization

 Forms are crucial to most companies, especially if they’re a part of their sales funnel.
-Optimizing these important customer touchpoints can extensively help in improving conversions.
-While many theories follow on how to build an effective form for your website, these may or may not equally work for all companies.
-In many cases, having a comprehensive form has worked wonders for some organizations, while the shorter form has worked with many others.
-It is always a balancing act between lead quality and volume of leads that gets the best ROI.
+Optimizing these important customer touchpoints can extensively help improve the conversion rate.
+While many theories follow on how to build a good and effective form for your website, these may or may not work equally for all.
+In some cases, having a comprehensive form may work wonders, while in many other cases, concise forms may just be enough to get the conversions going up the graph.
+The secret ingredient here is to always maintain a balance between lead quality and volume of leads that gets the best ROI.

-Yet, four basic optimization tips to take your form from okay to outstanding are as follows:
+Yet, four basic optimization tips to take your forms from okay to outstanding are as follows:

 Page speed or page load time has a huge impact on the overall performance of your site.
-In fact, it directly affects the experience of a user, conversion rate of the site, and its ranking on search engine.
-As per blog published by Semrush, if a site loads in 1.7 seconds, it’s comparatively faster than 75% of the web.
-While, on the other hand, if it loads in 0.8 seconds, it’s faster than nearly 94% of the web.
+In fact, it directly affects the experience of a user, the conversion rate of the site, and its ranking on the search engine.
+According to a blog published by Semrush, if a site loads in 1.7 seconds, it’s comparatively faster than 75% of the web.
+While on the other hand, if it loads in 0.8 seconds, it’s faster than nearly 94% of the web.

-CRO enables you to optimize your website’s functionality, while helping you understand the whys and hows of visitor behavior.
-The fact is, your site never reaches its maximum potential until it’s rigorously experimented.
-Broadly the benefits of a CRO program can be categorised into two:
+CRO enables you to optimize your website’s functionality while helping you understand the whys and hows of visitor behavior.
+The fact is, your site never reaches its maximum potential until it’s rigorously experimented with.
+Broadly the benefits of a CRO program can be categorized into two:

-a) Improving quality/speed of experiments run on your website: CRO allows you to analyze the performance of your site by running tests and look for the best possible variations which promise conversions.
-By experimenting with different elements on your landing pages, you can not only check the areas which are giving the best results, but also use the gathered data as fundamental benchmark for your next round of tests/experimentations.
+A. Improving the quality/speed of experiments run on your website: CRO allows you to analyze the performance of your site by running tests and look for the best possible variations which promise conversions.
+By experimenting with different elements on your landing pages, you can not only check the areas which are giving the best results but also use the gathered data as a fundamental benchmark for your next round of tests/experimentations.

-b) Better revenue with same traffic/incremental business returns: One of the prime benefits of running a CRO campaign is that every change you implement on your site, which eventually increases your conversions, is an incremental win for your business.
+B. Better revenue with the same traffic/incremental business returns: One of the prime benefits of running a CRO campaign is that every change you implement on your site, which eventually increases your conversions, is an incremental win for your business.